jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/pseudo-selectors/readme.md

 This will select every 3rd row.
 How? `n` represents the element's number of its particular type.
 For example:

+maybe point out here that before pseudo selectors were common, we had to use jQuery to do this sort of thing.

 ```html
 <tr><!-- I'm the 0th of my type.
 (3 * 0) + 3 is 3, so instead of me being selected, the 3rd <tr> is selected--></tr>
 <tr><!-- I'm the 1st of my type.
 (3 * 1) + 3 is 6, so instead of me being selected, the 6th <tr> is selected--></tr>